TomNicholas/tomnicholas.github.io/about.md

 I'm a physicist turned software engineer.

 I work on projects that make it easier to analyse and share massive scientific datasets.
-I strongly feel that progress in most fields of computational science, including crucially Climate Science, are bottlenecked by how uneccessarily hard that is to do right now.
+I strongly feel that progress in most fields of computational science is bottlenecked by how uneccessarily hard that is right now.
+There are [crucial missing pieces](./blog/2025/science-needs-a-social-network.md) of global scientific infrastructure.

 ## What I do